 |Total (all insurance)|| |

-As for foreign employees, pursuant to Decree No.143/2018/ND-CP, non-nationals must also contribute to compulsory social insurance if they:
+Foreign employees must contribute to compulsory social insurance under Decree No.143/2018/ND-CP if they:

-- Work under an employment contract in Vietnam with infinite term or fixed-term of no less than 1 year.
+- Work in Vietnam under an employment contract with an indefinite or fixed term of at least one year.

-Furthermore, according to Article 17 in Decision No.595/QD-BHXH, both nationals and non-nationals who work under employment contracts in Vietnam with infinite term or fixed-term of no less than 3 months must participate in health insurance.
+Furthermore, according to Article 17 of Decision No.595/QD-BHXH, both nationals, and non-nationals who work in Vietnam under employment contracts with an indefinite or fixed term of no less than three months must participate in health insurance.

-The table below demonstrates the insurance rates set for one foreign employee until 2022:
+The following table shows the insurance rates set for one foreign employee until 2022: